alexharri/website/posts/structural-typing.md

 }
 ```

-<SmallNote moveCloserUpBy={32}>There are type errors in this code block, which I'm hiding for now.
-We'll get to them later, I promise!</SmallNote>
+<SmallNote moveCloserUpBy={24}>There are type errors in this code block which I'm hiding for now.
+We'll get to them later.</SmallNote>

 The problem with this approach is that the `user` object might contain properties not present in `validators`.